mondaycom/apps-sdk/README.md

 ## Operations counter

 <details>
-<summary>A tool that provide the ability to count the number of operations base on a pre-defined period.</summary>
+<summary>A tool that provides the ability to count the number of operations base on a pre-defined period.</summary>

 - This is the way to count operations around your project.
 - Has 3 pre-defined periods
   - `DAILY` - the counter will be reset every day (base on GMT time zone)
   - `MONTHLY` - the counter will be reset every month (base on GMT time zone).
   - `YEARLY` -  the counter will be reset every year (base on GMT time zone).
-- You can increase the counter by a positive number e.g. if the current counter value is 4, and you like a specific operation to increase to 6 than you add 2 instead of the default which is 1, you can do that by using the BODY `incrementBy` property.
+- You can increase the counter any positive number.
+By default it increases by 1.
-- You can generate on the fly new counters e.g. for DOC caning and a different counter for IMAGE scanning by using the BODY `kind` property.
+- We support different counter kinds, with a default counter that does not have any kind and is meant to simply count the usage of your workflow / app.
+If you want to count multiple types of operations e.g. for DOC scanning and for IMAGE scanning you can supply the optional `kind` property.

 #### initialize